spuxx1701/potber-client/README.md

 # potber

-This is a mobile-first web client for the german internet forum [forum.mods.de](https://foru.mods.de) built with [ember.js](https://emberjs.com/).
+This is a mobile-first web client for the german internet forum [forum.mods.de](https://forum.mods.de) built with [ember.js](https://emberjs.com/).
 If you're looking for the potber API, you can find it [here](https://github.com/spuxx1701/potber-api).

 ## How to use

-Visit https://www.potber.de (or https://test.potber.de for the test environment) to use the app.
+Visit https://www.potber.de (or https://test.potber.de for the staging environment) to use the app.

 ## Core features